joemarchionna/prettyHelpFrmt/readme.md

 the file <b>prettyHelpFrmt/cmdOriginal.py</b> the originally-supplied help formatter</p>

-Both run the same command switches, see the example output below
+Both run the same command switches, see the example output below.
+Note that if using sub_parsers, you need to specifiy the formatter_class when creating the sub_parser, otherwise the help for the sub_parser will revert back to the default HelpFormatter

 Example
 =======